First demonstration of a TES based cryogenic Li$_2$MoO$_4$detector for neutrinoless double beta decay search: Detector operation and performance

 contributing $46^{+6}_{-7}\%$ and $12^{+2}_{-3}\%$ respectively.
 The reported systematic uncertainties have been determined from additional fits falling into two major categories: (a) fits of 5 different event samples from different energy slices from [500, 600] to [2000, 2600] keV using the same analysis methodology (b) fits of the [900, 1000] keV event sample with different analysis methodology.
 Results are given in Table~\ref{tab:Systematics}. \tabcolsep=0.18cm

 Category (a) accounts for systematics related to our event sample like baseline drifts or the possibility of unidentified particle coincidence events instead of a pure scintillation light event sample for the [900, 1000]\,keV event selection.
-It also encompasses a test of energy dependent effects or imperfections in detector response, alignment or related to the scintillation mechanism itself.
+It also encompasses a test of energy dependent effects or imperfections in detector response and finally, the leading systematic, the definition of the event start time through the \lmo pulse alignment.
 We expect consecutively better alignment with higher signal to noise ratio for the higher energy event samples, but in turn lower overall statistics with only $\sim60$ events in our energy slices above 1.3 MeV and an expected onset of non-linear detector response effects in the HVeV detector.

 Category (b) focuses on systematics from the analysis methodology, in particular the dominant contribution from the algorithm for aligning the pulses in the average scintillation pulse.